 FAQ's, Variations and Serving Suggestions:

-As you might have guessed if you're a regular reader, fresh dill is one of my favorite herbs anywhere in the wide world.
-But if you're not a fan of this grassy herb, fresh flat leaf parsley, fresh basil or fresh chives would all be delicious.
+As you might have guessed if you're a regular reader, fresh dill is one of my favorite herbs anywhere in the whole wide world.
+But if you're not a fan of this grassy herb, substitute fresh flat leaf parsley, fresh basil or fresh chives.

 My go-to service is exactly as the pictures show - with tzatziki, fresh herbs and the simple salad on top.
 I toast up crusty sourdough and my dinner guests build their own toasts.
-But I also love serving it with a side dish like brown rice and quinoa, basmati rice, or alongside a roasted potato with feta.
-All of these flavors complement the complexity of the bagel and dijon seasoning.
+But I also love serving it with a side dish like brown rice and quinoa, basmati rice, or alongside a roasted potatoes with whipped feta.
+All of these flavors complement the complexity of the bagel and Dijon seasoning.

 - Total Time: 30 minutes